jresoort/kafkastreams-workshop/README.md

     private KafkaTemplate<String, SensorData> kafkaTemplate;
 ```

-Now we can implement the publishing of sensor data in the SensorController class.
+Now we can replace the TODO in the SensorController class and implement the publishing of sensor data.
 Use the KafkaTemplate.send method to publish sensor data messages.

 Some side notes:
 * Publishing messages is done asynchronously.
 The KafkaTemplate.send method returns a ListenableFuture.